by Brian Tomasik

 |20%||more than 10 years||10 years (just to be very conservative)|

 On average, then, a new vegetarian stays veg for (0.34)(1) + (0.34)(4) + (0.12)(8) + (0.2)(10) = 4.7 years.
-Needless to say, these figures are understatements, because even when these people go back to eating meat, they eat less than a typical omnivore.
-In addition, these are estimates for the general population, who might go veg for health or environmental reasons, not just animal-welfare reasons.
+These figures may be understatements, because even when these people go back to eating meat, they eat less than a typical omnivore.
+That said, veg converts might have started out eating less than a typical omnivore too, especially since many veg converts are female, who tend to eat less meat and less overall.
+Also note that these statistics on how long people stay veg are for the general population, including people who go veg for health or environmental reasons, not just animal-welfare reasons.
 But it seems that people who go veg out of concern for animal suffering are less likely to backslide.

 If we combine this with the conservative $52 per new vegetarian figure for Humane League veg ads, then we get $52/4.7 = $11 per vegetarian-year.
 (Jeff Kaufman estimated that Vegan Outreach may create a vegetarian-year for between $4.29 to $536.
 I don't think Jeff's estimate can be directly compared with my $11 estimate here because the approaches are so different, but at least it seems the orders of magnitude aren't way off.)

 To see what this means in terms of animal suffering, we can use the expression amlm + feaele from

 How Much Is a Dollar Worth?
 Taking the average of the lower and upper bounds of the parameters, this equals (26.5)(49) + (0.25)(253)(1.04) = 1400 days of suffering prevented per year of being veg.
 At $11 per veg-year, this is a conservative 123 days of suffering prevented per dollar, or more than 1 day of suffering prevented per penny!
 This is very close to the original lower bound in